Goli Soda: Plot

-Things take a turn, when Mayil (R. K. Vijay Murugan), Naidu's cousin, starts using the mess for his own recreational purpose during the night.
+Things take a turn when Naidu's cousin Mayil starts using the mess for his own recreational purpose during the night.
 The boys allow him first due to their respect for Naidu, but later on, Mayil uses the mess for wrong purposes.
 One night, Mayil assaults a woman in the mess.
 Sithappa is upset with this and orders Mayil to get out of the mess immediately.
 Infuriated, Mayil beats him and sends him back.
 The other boys learn of this, and the next day, they come to the mess and find it still locked.
 Mayil is still in the mess with a hangover and has made a complete mess of the place.
-The boys get angry and ask him to go out.
-But as Mayil refuses and attacks them, the boys retaliate and Mayil is pushed down.
-Mayil starts to attack the boys, but the boys overpower and beat him.
+The boys get angry and ask Mayil to go out, but as he refuses and attacks them, the boys retaliate and Mayil is pushed down.
+Mayil starts to attack the boys, but they overpower and beat him.
 Angry and humiliated, Mayil leaves the place.

-When Naidu learns of this he is infuriated.
-Aachi goes to meet Naidu to apologise for the boys, but Naidu doesn't accept and keeps her hostage, till the boys get punished back.
-Naidu sends his group of men along with Mayil to beat the boys inside the mess, in front of everyone in the market, just like the boys did to him.
+When Naidu learns of this, he is infuriated.
+Aachi goes to meet Naidu to apologize for the boys, but Naidu does not accept and keeps her hostage until the boys get punished back.
+Naidu sends his group of men along with Mayil to beat the boys inside the mess in front of everyone in the market, just like the boys did to him.
 The boys are forced, and they are targeted and mauled by Naidu's men.
-At one stage when Mayil tried to assault Yamini and Vanmathi, the boys start to retaliate and somehow get the upper hand.
+At one stage when Mayil tried to assault Yamini and Vanmathi, the boys start to retaliate and somehow gain the upper hand.
 They then attack the men using weapons found in the market and drive them away.
 Unfortunately, Naidu gets further enraged.
-The boys take Mayil hostage and tells Naidu that if they release Aachi, they will release Mayil.
-All these incidents make Naidu angry on the boys, and he vows to take revenge on them.
-So he plans and attacks the boys once again, makes them unconscious, and separates them by sending them to different parts of the country.
+The boys take Mayil hostage and tell Naidu that if they release Aachi, they will release Mayil.
+All these incidents make Naidu angry on the boys, and he vows to take revenge on them, so he plans and attacks the boys once again, makes them unconscious, and separates them by sending them to different parts of the country.